 Call us today or use our 24/7 Real-Time Assistance Live Chat.
-It’s important to understand the effects COVID-19 will have on your case.
+It’s important to understand the corvid-19 impact personal injury cases will have on your case.

 Insurance Companies Increase Fraud Investigations

 Facing narrowed profit margins, insurance companies have renewed priority in investigating insurance fraud claims and minimizing their liability to pay a settlement to injured parties.
-Insurance companies are always looking for fraud and economic crises, such as the fallout from Coronavirus, often lead to a surge in fraudulent claims.
-For this reason, accident victims can expect to encounter ongoing scrutiny and inquiry into their claims during and after COVID-19.
+Insurance companies are always looking for fraud and economic crises, such as the fallout from Coronavirus, which often leads to a surge in fraudulent claims.
+For this reason, accident victims can expect to encounter ongoing scrutiny and inquiry into their claims during and after covid-19 impact personal injury cases.

 Any truck accident lawyer, auto accident lawyer, slip and fall lawyer, and medical malpractice lawyer will tell you documentation of medical treatment is one of the single most important elements to building a strong injury claim.

 Though injured parties may feel hesitant to seek medical attention during the outbreak, it is still essential to your case.
 Make sure to ascribe to all of the CDC’s guidelines for social distancing.